 Staying at home more and the change of routine may make this a difficult time for some children and they may be feeling a range of emotions about it.

 They might get upset more often or return to some behaviours they had grown out of.
 It’s understandable and other families will be experiencing this.

 Try to keep your child away from news broadcasts that might scare them, take time to reassure them and be open to talking about their feelings.

 It’s normal for everyone to be feeling the strain in the current situation and for there to be some disagreements in the home.
 It will help your child’s wellbeing if they see those disagreements resolved in a healthy way.
 This will also help them learn how to resolve their own disagreements in the future.

 Guidance is also available to help you look after your own mental health.

 Talking to your child about coronavirus (COVID-19)

 Your child may ask you about what’s happening.
-They might be upset that they cannot do things they usually would, like see family or play on the swings, or some children may ask you about coronavirus (COVID-19) itself.
+They might be upset that they cannot do things they usually would, like see family, or some children may ask you about coronavirus (COVID-19) itself.